Chicago/tnp-reporting-manual/_docs/data_quality.md

 | 16         | Trip<br>Vehicle   | Trip and Vehicle files match   | All T3 values have a corresponding V1 value.      |
 | 17         | All       | Valid data types         | All non-string columns contain values valid for the column type. |

+## File Content

+The above tests are designed to detect structural errors in the data files.
+TNPs should also make reasonable efforts to check for situations in which data are structurally valid but incorrect.
+While no list can be comprehensive, *examples* of things to check might include:

+*	The number of records in the file is correct.
+*	No records have been excluded in any reasonably detectible way.
+*	No excess records have been included in any reasonably detectible way.
+*	All values fall into plausible ranges.
+*	Totals, averages, and other summary measures are consistent with internal benchmarks.
+*	Continuous improvement: If a problem occurs in one period – and especially in multiple periods – add it to the test procedures for future periods.
+It is understandable if it never occurred to a TNP that a particular error could occur.
+However, after it does occur and is detected, it is reasonable to assume it might happen again and should be detected and corrected before file submission.